 Each HTTP request can be made authenticated.
 If a server or a proxy want the user to provide proof that they have the correct credentials to access a URL or perform an action, it can send an HTTP response code that informs the client that it needs to provide a correct HTTP authentication header in the request to be allowed.

-It might be worth to note that most websites of today do not require HTTP authentication for login etc, but they will instead ask users to login on web pages and then the browser will issue a POST with the user and password etc, and then subsequently maintain cookies for the session.
+It might be worth to note that most websites of today do not require HTTP authentication for login etc, but they instead ask users to login on webpages and then the browser issues a POST with the user and password etc, and then subsequently maintain cookies for the session.

 curl --user daniel:secret http://example.com/

-This will make curl use the default "Basic" HTTP authentication method.
+This makes curl use the default Basic HTTP authentication method.
 Yes, it is actually called Basic and it is truly basic.
-To explicitly ask for the basic method, use
+To explicitly ask for the basic method, use --basic.

-When asking to do an HTTP transfer using a single (specified or implied), authentication method, curl will insert the authentication header already in the first request on the wire.
+When asking to do an HTTP transfer using a single (specified or implied), authentication method, curl inserts the authentication header already in the first request on the wire.